plebbitlabs/mintpass/web/README.md

 - Add abuse heuristics (velocity checks per phone/IP, simple device fingerprinting if needed).

 This project is a backend scaffold meant to be deployed on Vercel.
 UI will be added later.

+### Operational recommendations
+- Put Cloudflare in front of Vercel for additional DDoS protection and WAF/challenge.
+Set `CF-Connecting-IP` pass-through so backend uses real client IP.
+- Monitor rate-limit headers (`X-RateLimit-*`) and adjust envs based on traffic.